assay-it/doc/docs/workflows/01-everything-continuous.md

 ```
 {% endraw %}

 Once the sandbox environment is ready, the quality assessment begins.
 GitHub Actions anchors [https://assay.it](https://assay.it) though WebHook API.
-We have implemented an action [assay-it/github-actions-webhook](https://github.com/assay-it/github-actions-webhook) to trigger quality assessment:
+We have implemented an action [assay-it/github-actions-webhook](https://github.com/assay-it/github-actions-webhook) to trigger quality assessment for you:

 {% raw %}
 ```yml